Fostering a Culture of Prevention and Celebrating a Climate of Recovery: Where to Go to Seek Help for Addiction

 The American Society of Addiction Medicine defines addiction as “a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environments, and an individual’s life experiences.
 People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences.
 Prevention efforts and treatment approaches for addiction are generally as successful as those for other chronic diseases.”

-Yet addiction and those impacted by addiction continue to be stigmatized.
-Stigma is labeling people as disgraceful or unworthy secondary to a perceived flaw or negative characteristic that results in shame for the individual and/or their families.
-Shame becomes a barrier that prevents one from seeking help, support, resources, and treatment.
+Yet the disease of addiction and those impacted by it continue to be stigmatized.
+Stigma is labeling people as disgraceful or unworthy secondary to a perceived flaw or negative characteristic.
+It results in shame for the individual and their families.
+Shame becomes a barrier that prevents one from seeking help, support, resources and treatment.
 We can increase the likelihood that those affected will seek help by having important conversations and eliminating the use of stigmatizing language.

 The National Council on Alcoholism and Drug Dependence – Rochester Area (NCADD-RA) is working to erase stigma and make it possible for individuals struggling with addictions and those impacted by the addiction of their loved ones to get help and support in a variety of ways.